Gurdhhu/bioinf_scripts/README.md

 ### Possible problems
 * If any of GenBank accessions correspond to extremely large sequences, such as whole-genome bacterial sequences or complete chromosome sequences with a length of millions bp, it will run EXTREMELY slowly.

+* It was tested with hit tables with up to several thousand accessions.
+It usually works, but if it's a daytime in USA and NCBI servers are overloaded, the script can stop with a runtime error.

-* The script writes some temporary files that are normally removed at the end.
+* The script writes some temporary files in the folder containing the hit table and they are normally removed at the end.
 If the script is terminated manually, some files can stay unremoved.

 ### Contacts
 For any questions and suggestions: ledum_laconicum(at)mail(dot)ru

-If anybody will require additional annotation features (e.g., genes) or additional databases to be available (e.g., blastp), don't hesitate to contact me.
+If anybody will require additional annotation features (e.g., genes) or additional databases to be available (e.g., protein), don't hesitate to contact me.